Sempai-07/MyLang/README.md

   version: "1.0.0"
 } as const;

-// config.appName = "NewName"; // Error: Cannot modify properties of a constant object
+config.appName = "NewName"; // Allowed: Modifying propertie of the object

 var data = [10, 20, 30] as readonly;